googleinterns/vba-migrator-addin/README.md

 ![Add-in Manager](/images/Add-inManager.jpg)

-* Then checking the Checkbox named **"Loaded/Unloaded"** and clicking **"OK"** will create a button named `SheetsCompatibility` in the "Menu Bar" of VBA editor.
+* Then checking the Checkbox named **"Loaded/Unloaded"** and clicking **"OK"** will create a button named `SheetsCompatibility` in the **"Menu Bar"** of VBA editor.

 ![Button](/images/button.png)

-* Event after 'button is clicked `fileUploadToDrive-->getAuthtoken-->hittingEndPoint-->windowInitialization` if the api is used in file is not supported, OR `fileUploadToDrive-->getAuthtoken-->hittingEndPoint-->messageBoxPop-Up` if all the api is supported.
+* Event after this button is clicked `fileUploadToDrive-->getAuthtoken-->hittingEndPoint-->windowInitialization` if the api is used in file is not supported, OR `fileUploadToDrive-->getAuthtoken-->hittingEndPoint-->messageBoxPop-Up` if all the api is supported.
 To see the live demo check these videos [Not-Supported](https://drive.google.com/file/d/11L-v_ym66W2XbvsDtJTX2QhFjnbWvidg/view) and [Supported](https://drive.google.com/file/d/1cyYpA5mzLUfSRR8cKB-3H2nXAcutF0ZY/view).

 * Example images.